Azure/AzureStackHCI-EvalGuide/universal/4_AzSHCICluster.md

 After the wizard completes, you set up the cluster witness, optionally register with Azure (to integrate additional services, like Azure Backup, Azure Monitor etc), and then create volumes (which also sets up replication between sites if you're creating a stretched cluster).

 ### Decide on cluster type ###
-Not only does Azure Stack HCI support a local cluster, consisting of between 2 and 16 nodes, but, also supports a **Stretch Cluster**, where a single cluster can have nodes distrubuted across two sites.
+Not only does Azure Stack HCI support a cluster in a single site (or a **local cluster** as i'll refer to it going forward) consisting of between 2 and 16 nodes, but, also supports a **Stretch Cluster**, where a single cluster can have nodes distrubuted across two sites.

 * If you have 2 Azure Stack HCI nodes, you will be able to create a **local cluster**
 * If you have 4 Azure Stack HCI nodes, you will have a choice of creating either a **local cluster** or a **stretch cluster**

-The steps below will be separated for creating a local cluster, and creating a stretched cluster.
-Choose which cluster type is most appropriate for your needs and proceed.
+In this first release of the guide, we'll be focusing on deploying a **local cluster** but guidance for stretch clustering will be added soon, so check back later!

 Creating a (local) cluster
 -----------
 If you have just 2 nodes, or if your preference is for a cluster running in a single site, this section will walk through the key steps for you to set up the Azure Stack HCI cluster with the Windows Admin Center

-1. Access your **Windows Admin Center** instance.
-Those of you running on the **nested** path, you'll need to open **MGMT01** and access Windows Admin Center from there.
+1. Connect to **MGMT01**, and open your **Windows Admin Center** instance.
 2. Once logged into Windows Admin Center, under **All connections**, click **Add**
 3. On the **Add resources popup**, under **Windows Server cluster**, click **Create new** to open the **Cluster Creation wizard**